karammulc/karammulc/README.md

 # Hi, I'm Kara!
 Nice to meet you.

-Data analyst with a passion for creative visualization and meaningful small and largescale insights.
-My journey from behavioral therapy to data analytics has given me a unique perspective on turning complex data into compelling stories.
+With a journey that began in behavioral therapy and evolved into data analytics and population engagement, I bring a unique perspective to transforming complex data into impactful stories.

-## Current Projects
-- Analyzing a year of personal Spotify data (38,489 streams!)
-- Exploring Hulu content distribution patterns
-- Building bar inventory analytics (featuring dashboards named after pets)
+Let’s connect!
+Whether you want to discuss data analysis, explore potential opportunities, or even swap music recommendations inspired by my Spotify analysis, I’d love to hear from you.

 ## Skills
 - SQL | R  | BigQuery | Tableau | Looker Studio